5 Ways to Find Related Content and Keywords for SEO

 It has more than 26 billion keywords in its database, making it the most comprehensive keyword research tool available.

-Let’s start with a simple example: you’re writing a blog post with the primary keyword “how to bathe your dog.”
+Let’s start with a basic example: you’re writing a blog post with the primary keyword “how to bathe your dog.”

 In the Keyword Magic Tool, type in your primary keyword and select the region you want to target.
 Then click “Search.”